LASG vows to seal illegal gas/petrol stations in residential areas

 A statement by Mr Mukaila Sanusi, spokesman, Ministry of Physical Planning and Urban Development on Thursday said that the Commissioner in the ministry, Dr Idris Salako reached the decision at a meeting with his top officials.

-Salako during the meeting with District Officers and Supervisory Directors in Ikeja said that “it had become expedient to discourage the propensity to establish Gas and Petrol Stations indiscriminately in densely populated residential neighborhoods across the State.
+Salako during the meeting with District Officers and Supervisory Directors in Ikeja, said that “it had become expedient to discourage the propensity to establish Gas and Petrol Stations indiscriminately in densely populated residential neighbourhoods across the State.

+ALSO READ: Sanwo-Olu sets up 7 man panel of inquiry, restitution for victims of #EndSARS, related abuses

-Salako said the ministry would collaborate with other agencies including the Ministry of Energy and Mineral Resources, Lagos State Safety Commission, Lagos State Environmental Protection Agency, and the Department of Petroleum Resources to safely decommission any sealed Gas/Petrol Filling Station.
+Salako said the ministry would collaborate with other agencies including Ministry of Energy and Mineral Resources, Lagos State Safety Commission, Lagos State Environmental Protection Agency and the Department of Petroleum Resources to safely decommission any sealed Gas/Petrol Filling Station.

 The Commissioner said breakers of government enforcement seals as well as owners of collapsed buildings, would be prosecuted in line with the Lagos State Urban and Regional Planning and Development Law 2019.